RickStrahl/Westwind.AspnetCore.LiveReload/LiveReloadServer/README.md

 LiveReloadServer --LiveReloadEnabled False --OpenBrowser False -UseSsl -UseRazor
 ```

-You can also install from Chocolatey in which case there are no dependencies (but you won't get Razor support):
+You can also install from Chocolatey:

 ```ps
 choco install LiveReloadWebServer
 ```

+Note that EXE filename is `LiveReloadWebServer` which is different from the Dotnet Tool's `LiveReloadServer` so they can exist side by side without conflict.

 ### Launching the Web Server
 You can use the command line to customize how the server runs.
 By default files are served out of the current directory on port `5200`, but you can override the `WebRoot` folder.